Itheum/template-datastream-aws-s3-trailblazer/README.md

 1. Go to [AWS S3](https://aws.amazon.com/) and click on "Sign in to the Console" on the top right corner of the page.
 If you are not logged in, you will be asked to log in with your AWS account.

 2. Once logged in to the AWS Console, use the search bar to search for "S3" and click on the first result.
 Once on the S3 page, click on "Create bucket".
+Please note that if you going to be eventually using a custom domain name to sit in front of your AWS S3 Data Stream, then you HAVE to name your S3 bucket the EXACT same name as your intended full domain path (subdomain + domain name. e.g. `dataassets.alice-datanft-bucket.com`). to learn more about this, head over to [this guide](https://docs.itheum.io/product-docs/guides/data-streams/amazon-web-services-aws/hosting-aws-s3-+-cloudflare/task-2-convert-your-aws-s3-bucket-into-a-website)

 3. Select a name for your bucket and choose a preferred region for its hosting.
 For the **"Object ownership"** option choose **ACLs enabled**.
 For **"Block Public Access settings for this bucket"** make sure all the checkboxes are UNchecked (except for the one asking you to acknowledge that these settings might result in this bucket becoming public).
 You can let the other options as default.
 Click on **"Create bucket"**.
 We are allowing for **Public** access to all contents in our S3 bucket as the Data Stream we host in this bucket will need to be publicly accessible.
 DO NOT use this S3 bucket to manually store any of your other files or personal content as they become publicly accessible and can be easily discovered by anyone in the world.
 ONLY use this bucket to host your Data NFT's Data Stream which gets automatically updated via the Github template and script steps given below.